LeonardoBlauth/nlw-esports/README.md

 ## 🔖 Layout

-[click here](https://www.figma.com/file/iZIO042nGjO8CihmfR49BA/NLW-eSportExplorer/duplicate) to preview the project layout.
+[Click here](https://www.figma.com/file/iZIO042nGjO8CihmfR49BA/NLW-eSportExplorer/duplicate) to preview the project layout.
 It is necessary to have an [Figma](https://figma.com) account to access it.

 ## :camera: Screenshots